Complex Knowledge Base Question Answering: A Survey

 Regarding the related surveys, we observe Wu~\etal~\cite{Wu-CCK-2019} and Chakraborty~\etal~\cite{Chakraborty-arXiv-2019} reviewed the existing work on simple KBQA.
+Gu~\etal~\cite{gu:akbc2022} provided a semantic parsing perspective to KBQA task.
 Furthermore, Fu~\etal~\cite{Fu-Arxiv-2020} investigated the current advances on complex KBQA.
 They provided a general view of advanced methods only from the perspective of techniques and more focused on application scenarios in e-commerce domain.
-Different from these surveys, our work tries to identify the challenges encountered in previous studies, and extensively discuss existing solutions in a comprehensive and well-organized manner.
-Specifically, we categorize the methods for complex KBQA into two mainstream approaches based on their working mechanisms.
-We decompose the overall procedure of the two approaches into a series of functional modules, and analyze the challenges in each module.
-Such a way is particularly helpful for readers to understand the potential challenges and solutions for complex KBQA. \ignore{ \ysadd{It is worth noting that this paper is an extension version of the short survey~\cite{Lan-IJCAI-2021}.
+Different from these surveys, our work tries to identify the challenges encountered in previous studies, and extensively discuss existing solutions in a comprehensive and well-organized manner. \ignore{ \ysadd{It is worth noting that this paper is an extension version of the short survey~\cite{Lan-IJCAI-2021}.
 As a comparison, we add individual sections to introduce the preliminary information about knowledge bases and traditional approaches of KBQA systems, provide more details about evaluation protocol of KBQA systems and formulate the component modules in two mainstream approaches in a more concrete way.
 Besides, we refine the description of challenges and solutions with flow charts and technical summaries to make it more readable.
 Furthermore, we enrich the discussion of promising directions trends by reviewing more recent papers and specifying their motivations as well as major challenges. } } It is worth noting that this survey is an extended version of the short survey~\cite{Lan-IJCAI-2021}.